elunna/nerfhack-changelog/README.md

 * Telepathic spellcasters can usually bypass invisibility and displacement protections.
 * Monster types or individual monsters can now have their own special list of spells to draw from (Crecelle)

+### Countering monster spells
+* There are a few ways to passively counter monster spells
+  * The artifact silver speak Serenity
+  * The Caveman's quest artifact: the Sceptre of Might
+  * The Shield of Countering
+* If you are using one of these items and are facing off with a spellcaster, each time the mcaster tries to conjure something you have a 80% chance of countering that spell.
+If you are successful, the counter will cost you 5-10 energy.
+* The counterspell will fail if:
+  * your item that counters is cursed
+  * you have less than 10 energy
+  * the distance between you and the caster is greater than 10 squares.

 **psi bolt (level 0)**
 * Can be cast from a short range (up to 4 squares away)
 * Psi bolts also inflict bonus damage versus telepathic minds.